andresbyun/Learn-SLD3/README.md

-# Learning SLD 3
+# Learning SDL 3
-A simple repo to get started with SLD 3.
+A simple repo to get started with SDL 3.

 ## Resources used:
 * [SDL Tutorials](https://wiki.libsdl.org/SDL3/Tutorials)